You are what you eat, or at least that’s how the saying goes.

 8 Methods For Improving Gut Health

 So what should you do if you start noticing that you have one or more of the abovementioned symptoms?
 Obviously, you should do something about it, but what?

-If you want to restore your digestive health, consider the following steps:
+If you want to know how to get your gut health under control and restore your digestive health, consider the following steps:

 Let’s go into more detail about each of these seven steps.